codemonauts/docker-mysql/README.md

 # codemonauts/mysql

+Simple MySQL 5.7 container with a few handy tools for local development:
+  * Import/Export script
-Simple MySQL 5.7 container which includes two scripts to easily import and export a database dump.
-It also contains [mycli](mycli.net), as an alternative MySQL-client with nicer colors and better tab completion.
+  * [mycli](mycli.net), as an alternative MySQL-client with nicer colors and better tab completion
+  * [sqlstrip](https://github.com/codemonauts/sqlstrip) to reduce loading time of databas dumps

 ## Usage with docker-compose